fhethomas/UsefulSQL/README.md

 ## Check Exists before drop table

 ```
+DROP TABLE IF EXISTS TableName

-IF OBJECT_ID('TableName') IS NOT NULL DROP TABLE Tablename
+IF OBJECT_ID('TableName') IS NOT NULL DROP TABLE TableName
 ```

 -- or if temp